dleeftink/QuickSet/readme.md

 Once initialised, `QuickSet` allocates a TypedArray based on the expected range of integers (numbers between 0 and 2^28) and frequency of occurance (counts between 0 and 2^32).
 Additionally, it keeps track of how often individual integers are added to the set, providing a (sorted) top-k window of most frequent integers.

-Two modes are provided for establishing top-k ranks, `minsum` and `winsum`.
-Both eject the least frequent integer from the ranking upon inserting new items, yielding a ranked 'window' that guarantees the k-most occurring elements of the set to 'bubble up' (ejecting the *Least Frequently Used* or LFU).
+Two modes are provided for establishing top-k ranks, `minsum` and `winsum` Both eject the least frequent integer from the ranking upon inserting new items, yielding a ranked 'window' that guarantees the k-most occurring elements of the set to 'bubble up' (ejecting the *Least Frequently Used* or LFU).
 Whereas `minsum` ejects integers from their initial point of insertion (i.e. random access), `winsum` keeps integers sorted  in decreasing order of occurrence (slightly more computationally expensive).